Master of Fine Arts

 Fine Arts Center, School of Art

 The M.F.A. is a three-year, 60 credit, in-residence studio program that combines contemporary critical engagement with technical proficiency.

 All students in the M.F.A.
 Studio Art program are fully supported.
 We are able to provide full assistantships to all of our M.F.A.’s.
 The assistantship includes a full tuition waiver and a stipend that will increase next year to $15,000 annually, plus a Graduate Fellowship in the amount of $4,000 per year, for a total package of $19,000 of support per year

 Students enter the program in one of 6 media areas - ceramics, drawing, painting, photography, printmaking and sculpture.
 While it is expected that students will have a strong interest in their chosen medium, they are encouraged to explore other media and work across disciplines.
 The curriculum is designed to support a variety of approaches to art making, accompanied by rigorous inquiry and research.

 This is an exciting time to join the School of Art.
 Propelled by transformational gifts received from the Walton Family Support Foundation and Windgate Charitable Foundation, the Studio Art program is in the planning stages of a new studio complex that will house state of the art M.F.A. studios, along with art and design classrooms, labs, and gallery.

 Application deadline is January 15 for Fall Admission only.
 The application portal on Slideroom will close at 12 midnight (Central time) on January 15.
 It is recommended that you submit your application at least two weeks prior to this, to allow your faculty recommenders time to upload their letters.

 The application is a 2-step process.
 Each applicant must apply to BOTH of the following:

-- the Art Department, using a web-based portfolio and document submission system, http://uarkart.slideroom.com
+- The School of Art, using a web-based portfolio and document submission system, http://uarkart.slideroom.com

 The following materials should be uploaded to SlideRoom: